List of canonically crowned images

 The following list enumerates a selection of Marian, Josephian, and Christological images venerated in the Roman Catholic Church, authorised by a Pope who has officially granted a papal bull of Pontifical coronation to be carried out either by the Pontiff, his papal legate or a papal nuncio.

 The prescription of the solemn rite to crown venerated images is embedded in the Ordo Coronandi Imaginem Beatæ Mariæ Virginis published by the Holy Office on 25 May 1981.

 Prior to 1989, pontifical decrees concerning the authorization of canonical coronations were handwritten on parchment.
-After 1989, the Congregation for Divine Worship and the Discipline of the Sacraments began issuing the specific recognition to crown a religious image, spelling out its approved devotional title and authorizing papal legate.
+After 1989, the Dicastery for Divine Worship and the Discipline of the Sacraments began issuing the specific recognition to crown a religious image, spelling out its approved devotional title and authorizing papal legate.
 Several venerated images of Jesus Christ and Saint Joseph have also been granted a pontifical coronation.
 (Note: In the cases of diadems attached to images of "Saint Anne, parent of the neophyte Blessed Virgin", the Rosary Pope clarified through the Sacred Congregation of Rites that it is a Marian image which merits a decree of Pontifical coronation, and the diadem attached to the image of Saint Anne is pure novelty or ornamental.)

+Coronations in the 17th century were conducted exclusively in Italy.
+The first coronation outside Italian borders did not take place until the 18th century when the image of Our Lady of Trsat was crowned by pope Clement XI.
+The image is kept in Basilica of Our Lady of Trsat, in RIjeka, in Croatia.